Comprehensive Care provides education and support programmes for people with diabetes.

 Diabetes Self Management Education groups

-This free self management programme is for people with type 2 diabetes and their whānau/support persons.
+Diabetes Self Management Education (DSME) is a free self management programme for people with type 2 diabetes and their whānau/support persons.

 The programme runs as three 2½-hour sessions, or a 1-day session.
 We have options of morning or evening times, and varied locations.